Doug Jamerson

 Douglas Lee "Tim" Jamerson, Jr. (October 16, 1947 – April 21, 2001) was a Florida Commissioner of Education.
-He was appointed to the position in 1993 after former Betty Castor resigned to become President of the University of South Florida.
+He was appointed to the position in 1993 after Betty Castor resigned to become President of the University of South Florida.
 He was defeated in his bid for a full term in 1994 by Frank Brogan.

 Jamerson grew up in the poor neighborhoods in St. Petersburg, Florida.
 He planned to attend Gibbs High School, but his grandmother encouraged him to go to Bishop Barry High School (now St. Petersburg Catholic High School) instead, where he was the school's first black student.
 Jamerson graduated from St. Petersburg Junior College and received his bachelor's degree in criminal justice from the University of South Florida.
 He also was a graduate of St. Petersburg Police Academy.